playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/graphs/index.md

 ![Sub Graph Icon][4]

-This Sub Graph can then be placed as a regular node into other graphs.
+The adder Sub Graph can then be placed as a node itself in another graph:

+![Place Sub Graph][5]

 For more information on how to edit graphs see the [Graph Editor][1] documentation.